Golfers gathered on June 25 at Spring Creek Golf Course in Seneca, Kansas to learn more about... Read More

-Participants in this training will understand how children's mental health is affected by life events, culture, environment, biology and relationships and that these aspects serve as road to understanding and wellness.
-Participants will also learn how to create safe and nurturing learning environments by understanding the impact that room arrangements, labeling, and comfortable settings have on children and caregivers.
-Finally, participants will learn strategies for working with families to create a healthy atmosphere for children by using a method of knowing, informing, discussing with, and supporting families, tying everything together to create positive settings for children and families in child care.
-This course is instructor-led and interactive through discussions and assignments in course discussion boards.
+This course will examine how children's mental health and wellness is affected by life events, culture, environment, biology, and relationships.
+The course will focus on how to create safe and nurturing learning environments and will study the impact that room arrangements, labeling, and comfortable settings have on children and caregivers.
+The course will explore strategies for working with families to create a healthy atmosphere for children and positive settings for children and families in child care.
+This course is instructor-led and interactive through discussion boards and assignments.

 SOC101 General Sociology (3)

 This course provides an introduction to sociology and the basic principles of sociological perspectives, theories, and research methods.
 The course will focus on the way culture patterns societies and social interaction and how these patterns are transmitted through socialization and social interaction.
 The course will also cover social stratification systems, social institutions, collective behaviors, social change, and perspectives on how social forces influence human activity and how human activity creates social forces.

 SOC102 Marriage and the Family (3)

 This course examines the nature, development, functions, and norms of the family in American society as well as in other cultures.
 The course will focus on courtship, marriage, sexual relations, birth control, male-‐female roles, kinship, child rearing, divorce, and death in the family.

 This course provides an introduction to the field of social work.
 The course will cover the history, mission, values, and activities of social work practice.
 The course will focus on how social workers interact with a diverse client population and contribute to solving social problems.
 The knowledge and value base of the profession will also be examined.